 Dr David Taufui Mikato Fa'avae

-Qualifications: PhD, MProfEd (First Class Hons), PGCTT, PGDipEdLead, GradDipTeach (Sec), BA
+Qualifications: PhD, MEd (Hons), PGCTT, PGDipEdLead, GDipTeach (Sec), BA (Psychology, Pacific Studies)

 About David Taufui Mikato

 David's writing focuses on the tensions, contradictions, complexities, and nuances associated with the implementation of Indigenous methodologies and methods in dominant research contexts.
 His paper published with his doctoral supervisors in 2016 highlighted the dilemmas and complexities involved when utilizing talanoa as a method of gathering data across generations of people (based on age, gender, social class) in New Zealand and in the diaspora.
-Often, he utilizes critical autoethnography as an approach to delve into and interrogate the place of "self" in-between/within/amongst diverse contexts in education and wider society.
-Moreover, David has utilized vā and veitapui as theoretical ideas to understand "wayfinding mobilities" and what it means to navigate and mediate diverse spaces - both theoretical and philosophical, as well as the spatial and temporal.
+Often, he utilizes critical autoethnography as an approach to delve-into and interrogate the place of self and inter-subjectivities in-between/within/amongst diverse contexts in education and the wider society.
+Moreover, David has utilized vā and veitapui as theoretical ideas to understand "wayfinding mobilities" and what it means to navigate and mediate diverse spaces - the geographical, theoretical, and philosophical, as well as the spatial and temporal.

 David's research interests are primarily within Indigenous research methodologies and methods, Critical autoethnography, Gender and Indigenous masculinities, Inter-generational cultural capital, Pacific studies, Pacific/Pasifika education, Teacher education, Critical pedagogy, Global as well as comparative and international education, and Education for sustainability.